 In addition to input from the ad hoc working group, the Committee solicited comments from legislators and the public regarding what the state should be doing to improve economic development.
 Six people sent in comments.
-Senator John Cobb urged the state to set goals for economic development, including a specific target for lower unemployment and higher family incomes.
+A seventh responded to a September 2004 news article regarding Senator Taylor's proposal on "loser pays" lawsuits.
+Among the responders, Senator John Cobb urged the state to set goals for economic development, including a specific target for lower unemployment and higher family incomes.
 He asked, "Should we set as goals to increase our many existing small businesses incomes, instead of trying to lure a large new employer to a particular community with tax incentives, only to have the company relocate after the tax incentives dry up?"
 He suggested, "Setting common goals, instead of simply funding one economic project, forces and allows everyone to bring forth their ideas.
-It allows every industry, every business and every group to help economic development."16 The Shared Leadership program initiated by the Board of Regents similarly has suggested that Montana set quantitative goals in an effort to improve the state's economy.
+It allows every industry, every business and every group to help economic development."20 The Shared Leadership program initiated by the